gglanzani/blog.lanzani.nl/content/posts/2025-12-27-llm-to-check-grammar.md

 url: /2025/llms-for-grammar
 ---

+UPDATE: There's a more refined version of this in a new [post](/2026/a-diff-based-llm-powered-grammar-check).

 Today, [Dr. Drang](https://fosstodon.org/@drdrang) asked on [Mastodon](https://fosstodon.org/@drdrang/115793520510254515) about my setup to leverage LLMs to check my grammar.

 My setup has a couple of assumptions, just like his: